juicedata/juicefs/docs/en/development/internals.md

     * `pkg/meta/tkv.go` is the interface definition and general interface implementation of the KV database, and the implementation of a specific database is in a separate file (for example, the implementation of TiKV is in `pkg/meta/tkv_tikv.go`)
   * `pkg/object` contains all object storage integration code;
 * [`sdk/java`](https://github.com/juicedata/juicefs/tree/main/sdk/java) is the Hadoop Java SDK, it uses `sdk/java/libjfs` through JNI.

+## FUSE interface implementation {#fuse-interface-implementation}

+JuiceFS implements a userspace file system based on [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) (Filesystem in Userspace), and the implementation library [libfuse](https://github.com/libfuse/libfuse) provides two APIs: high-level API and low-level API, where the high-level API is based on file name and path, and the low-level API is based on inode.

+JuiceFS is implemented based on low-level API (in fact JuiceFS does not depend on libfuse, but [go-fuse](https://github.com/hanwen/go-fuse)), because this is the same set of APIs used by kernel VFS when interacting with FUSE.
+If JuiceFS were to use high level API, it'll have to implement the VFS tree within libfuse, and then expose path based API.
+This method works better for systems that already expose path based APIs (e.g. HDFS, S3).
+If metadata itself implements file / directory tree based on inode, the inode -> path -> inode conversions will have an impact on performance (this is the reason why FUSE API for HDFS doesn't perform well).
+JuiceFS Metadata directly implements file tree and API based on inode, so naturally it uses FUSE low level API.

 ## Metadata Structure